Modes of Instruction

 - Social Work

 - SPAN 102: Spanish II

 - SPAN 150: Career Spanish in the Workplace

 Discipline Student Learning Outcomes

-- Students will demonstrate comprehension of spoken and written discourse that is generated by fluent speakers of the target language.
+- Demonstrate comprehension of spoken and written discourse that is generated by fluent speakers of the target language.

-- Student will demonstrate their ability to speak and write in the target language to engage in various situations involving interpersonal and presentational communication including sociocultural aspects relevant to target language linguistic communities.
+- Speak and write in the target language to engage in various situations involving interpersonal and presentational communication including sociocultural aspects relevant to target language linguistic communities.

-- Students will demonstrate their ability to engage in two-way communication with speakers of the target language on a range of topics for diverse audiences.
+- Engage in two-way communication with speakers of the target language on a range of topics for diverse audiences.

 Courses in this discipline align with the college’s General Education Student Learning Outcomes.